Volunteer Training

 After a transaction is complete, a summary will appear on the screen.
 Donors can choose to receive a receipt via text, email, or by scanning a code on the screen.
 If a donor wants a receipt, they can use the on-screen keyboard to enter a mobile number or email address.

-If you notice multiple users having abnormal trouble with swiping cards or accepting mobile pay, open the Giving Machine door and toggle the power switch on and off (leaving it off for about 5 seconds before turning it back on).
+If you notice multiple users having abnormal trouble with cards or accepting mobile pay, open the Giving Machine door and toggle the power switch on and off (leaving it off for about 5 seconds before turning it back on).
 Once the machine reboots and after the screen becomes active again, you’ll want to watch the credit card reader and make sure it says “ready” before allowing people to use the Giving Machine again.
 This reboot process should only take about 2 minutes.

 If cards are loaded sloppily, rows will jam up and will not vend correctly.
 Take extra care to angle each card slightly backward and ensure everything is in neat rows before closing the rows.
 Even if lines are long and you feel pressured to rush, take your time!
 Troubleshooting an error caused by chaotic restocking will take more time than restocking things correctly.